Heron-Repositories/Heron/Heron/docs/source/documentation/writing_new_nodes.rst

      NodeAttributeNames = ['Parameters', 'Data A In', 'Data B In', 'Transformed Data Out']

+If a string of a NodeAttributeName also has the word 'Dict' in it (e.g. 'Transformed Data Out Dict') then the Node's GUI will change the colour of that Input or Output to show to users that this Input is expecting a dictionary or this Output is sending out a dictionary (instead of a numpy array).
 As mentioned above the type of each Attribute can be 'Static', 'Input' or 'Output'.
 These are defined in the NodeAttributeType entry again as a list of strings (following the same order as in the NodeAttributeNames list).
 So for the above example the types would be defined as